wrightmat/dnd-eberron/other/Strixhaven University.md

 ###### Pyromancy and the Arts
 **PC(s)**: Alton
-**Fellow Students**: Joran Brightspark, Toren Dustfall, Nelson Dawoud, Bhedum "Rampart" Sooviij **Professor**:  (Prismari)
+**Fellow Students**: Joran Brightspark, Toren Dustfall, Nelson Dawoud, Bhedum "Rampart" Sooviij **Professor**: Veyran (Prismari)
- - [ ]  Fire as Destruction and Creation – Understanding how fire is both a force of renewal and devastation.
+ - [x] Fire as Destruction and Creation – Understanding how fire is both a force of renewal and devastation. ✅ 2025-03-31
  - [ ]  The Emotional Element: How Passion Fuels Fire Magic – Exploring the connection between strong emotions and fire magic, particularly how intense focus or fury enhances its effects.
  - [ ]  Fire in Ritual and Symbolism – Examining fire as a sacred and ceremonial force in various cultures.

 ###### Introduction to Abjuration
 **PC(s)**: Shear
 **Fellow Students**: Tilana Kapule, Drazhomir Yarnask, Rhitt, Mina Lee
- - [ ]  The History of Protective Spells – Studying famous magical defenses, focusing on the famous barriers of Morgrave University.
+ - [x] The History of Protective Spells – Studying famous magical defenses, focusing on the famous barriers of Morgrave University. ✅ 2025-03-31
  - [ ]  Arcane Seals and Forbidden Knowledge – Exploring how powerful secrets are locked away.
  - [ ]  The Limits of Abjuration – Understanding what abjuration can’t block, reinforcing the players’ need to seek unconventional solutions.